-This time of year is busy for everyone.
-For mums with kids, it’s chaotic, to say the least.
+The festive season is busy for everyone.
+For mums with kids still at home, it’s chaotic, to say the least.
 We aren’t just mothers, we’re playing Santa, chef, event planner, and sometimes, even dad.
-The lead up to the “big day” on December 25th often gets in the way of quality time with the children, but this defeats the object.
-Your family is for life, not just for Christmas!
+The lead up to the “big day” on December 25th often gets in the way of time spent with the children, but this defeats the object.
+Quality family time at Christmas is surely what it’s all about?

-You don’t need to go out.
+You really don’t want to go out.
 The shops are packed, money’s tight, and besides, it’s really, really cold.
-But that doesn’t mean you will have a bad time just because you’re staying at home.
+But you can still have a good time even if you’re just staying at home.

 Kids these days are often accused of not doing anything that doesn’t involve technology, so why not get them writing some good, old-fashioned Christmas cards?
 It shows discipline, and the family really love receiving them.
 You can even go that one step further and make the cards yourselves, to really get those creative juices flowing.
 Of course, why stop there?